College of St. Scholastica: Student Government Association

 The College of St. Scholastica Student Government Association (SGA) is responsible for making decisions and advocating for policy that impacts the student body.
 The SGA has 40 seats, which include 10 each from the freshman, sophomore, junior and senior classes; as well as representative positions for two graduate students, and two transfer or previously studying-abroad students.
-SGA officers include the President, Executive Vice President, Financial Vice President, Vice President of Diversity and Inclusion, Chief of Staff, Speaker of the Senate, and Communications Director.
-The Senate also has three standing committees, which include the Internal Affairs Committee, External Affairs Committee, and Student Affairs Committee.
+SGA officers include the president, executive vice president, financial vice president, vice president of diversity and inclusion, chief of staff, speaker of the Senate, and communications director.
+The Senate also has three standing committees: the Internal Affairs Committee, External Affairs Committee, and Student Affairs Committee.
 Each standing committee has a chair.